I am sure that you have found “Taking a Trip” to the supermarket these day, requires great investigative skills.

 Often when you go shopping it can be hectic, kids or husband/wife all trying to do the weekly shop.
 I am going to put it to you here that this is possible the most important thing you will do all week, bringing some of the most important decisions that you will ever make when it comes to feeding yourself and your family.

 To add to further confusion there is the colouring of marketing, where products are placed on the shelves within the isles and the supposed health claims.
 None of this having any conception of being ethical or with your health and well being in mind.

 Labels – What do they mean and are they Correct?

 Food labels are there to attract your attention and rather than being helpful, often are misleading.
 You may be in the cereal isle and can be forgiven for thinking that a popular packaged cereal that has a four star health rating, boasting about it’s nutrient, fibre and protein value is the best one to choose for the kids, rather than a generic box of wheat biscuits or oats.
 That have no star rating or health claims.
 I am sorry to say that you are wrong.

 In each isle of the supermarket the same dilemma arises.
 Is there a difference between RSPCA approved and Organic?
 Made in Australia – but has some imported ingredients.
 How do you find out what country these ingredients come from?
 What you are seeing with your food labels is both very complex and political.
 It involves many organisations ranging from the food industry, government regulators.
+These different industries have a heavy presence in our lives as well as online.
+Their advertisement, especially the food industry, is everywhere.
+They clearly do no need to use trCREATIVE to get more foot traffic on their site!
 Then you have the marketing agencies, health advocates (these once again being Government authorities) and the consumer advocacies.
 So when it comes to uncovering the truth, it becomes very difficult and tricky.